 To bring out an amendment in the constitution of a company, a special resolution has to be initiated.
 It must be passed in a Extraordinary General Meeting (EGM).

-To initiate the special resolution 75% of the members must support.
-For this, members should be served an communication 14 days (for private companies) or 21 days (for public companies) before the EGM.
+To initiate the special resolution, 75% of the members must support this.
+For this, members should be served a communication 14 days (for private companies) or 21 days (for public companies) before the EGM.

-Note that the amendment will be integral part of the constitution and will be in force from the date of special resolution or any other specific date.
+Note that the amendment will be an integral part of the constitution and will be enforced from the date of special resolution or any other specific date.

 Once the amendment process is done, the company has to forward a copy of the special resolution as well as a copy of the amended constitution to ACRA.
 This has to be done through BizFile+ website.
 This has to be done within not more than 14 days of passing the special resolution.
 The ACRA circulates a notice of the resolution being registered.